 Dawson’s ability to ensure student success and meet its strategic priorities and goals depends upon a solid foundation of human, financial and material resources.
-This strategic plan includes four additional goals that provide this solid foundation and which will require coordination and cooperation among the major departments and sectors of the College.
+This strategic plan includes five additional goals that provide this solid foundation and which will require coordination and cooperation among the major departments and sectors of the College.
 It will also require the collection of relevant data and the careful monitoring of the implementation of the strategies through ongoing assessment to determine whether the College is meeting its goals.
 Over the period of the Strategic Plan, the College may also need to respond to unforeseen internal and external circumstances that may require adjustments to the strategic priorities and goals.

 Goal # 5 – Be a leading employer dedicated to employee development and engagement

 During the last five years the College has seen a major renewal of its staff with the hiring of new employees occurring in every job category and, given the current projections for retirement, this trend will continue.
 A major challenge and opportunity for the College for the next five years is how to orient new employees, provide professional development to all employees, and have them engage with the College’s mission, vision and values.

 The concept of employee engagement has emerged in the last few years as a way for organizations to leverage the talent and motivation of its employees in order to reach its goals.
 Employee engagement occurs when employees feel a heightened connection to their jobs, their manager, their colleagues, their organization and its mission.

 Organizations can foster employee engagement by adopting best practices such as providing quality leadership, good communication, opportunities for professional and personal growth, shared vision and values.
 Employee engagement is also fostered when employees are proud of the contributions their organization makes to the community and when they feel they can make a personal difference.

 - Foster purposeful and effective communication within and across directorates, programs and departments.